Movement as the medicine. Yoga as the therapy.

 Writer Page and Info

 Writing is a psychosomatic practice.
-Meaning writing itself connects the psyche and soma.
-We literally can “heal through words” (Rupi Kaur, 2022) by re-connecting the fragmented parts of ourselves such as when disconnection from self, soma (body), and community occurs.
-Through writing I have done some of my deepest and most profound healing.
+Writing itself strengthens the connection between the psyche and soma.
+We literally do in fact “heal through words” (Rupi Kaur, 2022).
+Writing can help us re-connect to the fragmented parts of ourselves such as the self, soma (body), and community when trauma/disconnection occurs.
+For myself, through writing alone I have done some of my deepest and most profound healing in coming back to my body.

 - Jen Miles